Generating Rembrandt: Artificial Intelligence, Copyright, and Accountability in the 3A Era — The Human-Like Authors Are Already Here — A New Model

 Date Written: April 24, 2017

 Artificial intelligence (AI) systems are creative, unpredictable, independent, autonomous, rational, evolving, capable of data collection, communicative, efficient, accurate, and have free choice among alternatives.
 Similar to humans, AI systems can autonomously create and generate creative works.
-The use of AI systems, exercising varying degrees of autonomy, in the production of works, either for personal or manufacturing purposes, has become common.
-Despite this progress, there is a deep and common concern in modern society about AI technology getting out of control.
+The use of AI systems in the production of works, either for personal or manufacturing purposes, has become common in the 3A era of automated, autonomous, and advanced technology.
+Despite this progress, there is a deep and common concern in modern society that AI technology will become uncontrollable.
 There is therefore a call for social and legal tools for controlling AI systems’ functions and outcomes.
-These tools, as the model we suggest, must reflect the human-like features of AI systems that we identified in this article.

-This paper addresses the question of who should enjoy the benefits of copyright protection for, as well as be responsible for the infringement of rights and damages caused by AI systems that independently produce creative works.
-This paper presents several options, arguing against the imposition of these rights and responsibilities on the AI systems themselves or on the different stakeholders, mainly the programmers, who develop such systems.
+This Article addresses the questions of the copyrightability of artworks generated by AI systems: ownership and accountability.
+The Article debates who should enjoy the benefits of copyright protection and who should be responsible for the infringement of rights and damages caused by AI systems that independently produce creative works.
+Subsequently, this Article presents the AI "Multi-Player" paradigm, arguing against the imposition of these rights and responsibilities on the AI systems themselves or on the different stakeholders, mainly the programmers who develop such systems.

-Most importantly, this paper proposes the adoption of a new model for the accountability for works generated by AI systems, which views the autonomous AI system as a creative employee or independent contractor of the user.
-Under this proposed model: the AI Work Made for Hire (WMFH) model, ownership, control, and responsibility would be imposed on the humans or legal entities that use AI systems.
-This model accurately reflects the realities and human-like features of AI systems; it is justified by the theories behind copyright protection; and it serves as a practical solution for the fears behind AI systems.
-In addition, this model unveils the powers behind the operation of AI systems and, hence, it efficiently imposes accountability on clearly, identified persons or legal entities.
-Since AI systems are copyrightable algorithms, this paper might also reflect on the accountability for AI Systems in other legal regimes, such as tort or criminal law and in various industries using these systems.
+Most importantly, this Article proposes the adoption of a new model of accountability for works generated by AI systems: the AI Work Made for Hire (WMFH) model, which views the AI system as a creative employee or independent contractor of the user.
+Under this proposed model, ownership, control, and responsibility would be imposed on the humans or legal entities that use AI systems and enjoy its benefits.
+This model accurately reflects the human-like features of AI systems; it is justified by the theories behind copyright protection; and it serves as a practical solution to assuage the fears behind AI systems.
+In addition, this model unveils the powers behind the operation of AI systems; hence, it efficiently imposes accountability on clearly identifiable persons or legal entities.
+Since AI systems are copyrightable algorithms, this Article reflects on the accountability for AI systems in other legal regimes, such as tort or criminal law and in various industries using these systems.

 Keywords: Artificial Intelligence, Copyright, Accountability, Workers, Work Made For Hire, Robots